detoxifiedplant/adventofcode24/README.md

-# adventofcode24
+# Advent Of Code 2024
-solutions for Advent Of Code 2024
+Solutions for Advent Of Code 2024